OttFlix/moodle-repository_ottflix/README.md

 Liked the idea and want to test it?
 [Contact us](https://www.ottflix.com.br/en/Contato) to learn more!

+## Dependency

+This plugin requires the installation of [Super Video](https://moodle.org/plugins/mod_supervideo) to function properly.

 ## Support

 - For issues or suggestions, use the **Issues** section on GitHub.